RJWerning/ConsoleAppCommandLine/README.md

 ## Notes
-	The Build is specifically targeted towards win64 exe Handles updating the appsettings.json file using commandline params without including any 3p libraries Supports encryption of the settings value
+	The Build is specifically targeted towards win64 exe Handles updating the appsettings.json file using commandline params without including any 3rd party libraries
+    - Opted to go this way over using something like McMaster CommandLineUtils Supports base64 encoding of the settings value
 	Single file publishing with access to appsettings.json back in original folder:
-		- this is an issue as singlefile extracts to a temp folder for win64, so appsettings.json typically isn't accessible from there
+		- this is an issue as singlefile extracts to a temp folder for win64 exe, so appsettings.json typically isn't accessible from there To get appsettings.json moved during Publish step, update the .csproj with the following:
+    <CopyToPublishDirectory>PreserveNewest</CopyToPublishDirectory>
+    <ExcludeFromSingleFile>true</ExcludeFromSingleFile>

 ## Usage
 	commandline execute: